 In 1939, at Cambridge University, Ludwig Wittgenstein was lecturing on the Philosophy of Mathematics.
 By this time, with messianic certainty, he was adamant that mathematics was just a lot of linguistic convention, a bunch of tautologies based on definitions and word play.
 He thought that seeking mathematical proofs, along with the quest to develop a mathematics without inconsistencies, was fruitless.
-Wittgenstein, teaching mathematics, was essentially against mathematics.
+He essentially taught against mathematics.

-At the same time, Alan Turing, perhaps the most important mathematician of his time, was also at Cambridge, teaching a course in mathematical logic.
+At the same time, Alan Turing, soon to be one of the great mathematicians of all time, was also at Cambridge, teaching a course in mathematical logic.
 He was also a student in Wittgenstein’s class.
-He had proven certain mathematical truths that would eventually be very important in code breaking during the war, and to the future of computer programming.
-He could not agree that being mathematically inconsistent didn’t matter.
+He had proven certain mathematical truths that would eventually be very important for code breaking during the coming war, and for the future of computer programming.
+He could not agree that being mathematical inconsistent didn’t matter.

 “The real harm of a system that contains a contradiction, will not come in unless there is an application, in which case a bridge may fall down or something of the sort.”

 Turing and Wittgenstein debated each and every class.
 The other students were bystanders.
-Wittgenstein would cancel class if Turing didn’t show up.
-Turing gradually realized that Wittgenstein saw debate, itself, as meaningless.
-He eventually stopped going to the class.
+Wittgenstein would cancel class if Turing wasn’t going to show up.
+Turing gradually realized that Wittgenstein considered debate, itself, as meaningless.
+He eventually stopped going.

 The Vienna circle philosopher, Moritz Schlick, told his friend Albert Einstein of his allegiance to Wittgenstein’s thinking, finding all philosophy ‘superfluous’ and all metaphysical thinking meaningless.
-Schlick was the dean of the Vienna school of ‘logical positivists’, philosophers who tried to believe that only in observation, verified by experiment was true.
-They just did not believe that thinking, itself, could lead to truth.
+Schlick was the dean of the Vienna school of ‘logical positivists’, philosophers who tried to believe that only observations, verified by experiment, could be considered true.
+They did not believe that conceptual theory could lead to truth.

 Einstein, like Turing, could not agree.
-He studied the philosophers Kant and Mach enormously helpful in finding truth.
-He continuously defended the role of both experiment and theory in scientific advancement.
+He found the philosophers such as Kant and Mach very helpful.
+He defended the role of both experiment and theory in scientific advancement.
 It was not one or the other.
 All living creatures used thinking in some way!
-Concepts, as well as facts, theory as well as data were necessary.
+Concepts, as well as observations, theory as well as data, were necessary.

 Turing’s legacy is computers, Einstein’s is space travel.

-Computers that have logical inconsistencies of programming will crash.
+Computers that have logically inconsistent programming will crash.

-Space ships, traveling over a billion miles to encircle and land on asteroids, with inaccurate calculations of fuel and trajectory will crash.
+Space ships, with inaccurate calculations of fuel and trajectory, traveling millions of miles to encircle and land on asteroids, will crash.

-The SpaceX robot-guided Falcon 9 rockets ride into sun-synchronous orbit, deliver satellites to geo-synchronous orbit at the speed of a bullet, and then return, decelerating from a velocity of 120,000 feet per second to a velocity of zero, in a matter of minutes, landing, intact, on a platform that is 60 square yards in size, floating at sea.
+The SpaceX robot-guided Falcon 9 rockets ride into sun-synchronous orbit, deliver satellites to geo-synchronous orbit, at the speed of a bullet, and then return, decelerating from 120,000 feet per second to zero feet per second, in a matter of minutes, rotating elegantly from head-first to feet-first, and landing, intact, on a platform 60 square yards in size, floating at sea.